ibbles/LearningUnrealEngine/Automation tool.md

 - `-Submit`: Allow file submit.
 No idea what this means.
 Submit to version control?
 To a build process?
 To some server somewhere?
 - `-NoCompile`: Disable compilation of `.Automation.csproj` projects on startup.

+Project-specific tasks can be created by placing a C# project where Automation Tool can find it.